hayaku/hayaku/README.md

 - `color: 255,.|` would transform to `color: rgba(255,255,255,.|5);`

 There are a lot of things we could improve there, so stay tuned.

+### Postexpand for importance

+If you'd like to make some value important, you could just write the first symbols of `!important` keyword and Hayaku would autocomplete it for you.

 ### Disabling postexpands